Carp Welfare

 This guide will help to protect carp and assist with your catch & release

-Dampen your hands and wet both the unhooking mat and weigh sling with lake water.
-This ensures that the protective slimy membrane on the carps skin doesn’t dry up which could cause damage and scarring to your capture.
+Dampen your hands and wet both the unhooking mat and weigh sling with cool lake water.
+This ensures that the protective slimy covering on the carps skin doesn’t dry up which could cause damage to your capture.

-Position mat in an appropriate place with the backdrop you desire for your photographs.
+Position the mat in an appropriate level place, so the carp does not slide off the mat, with the backdrop you desire for your photographs.
 It’s worth positioning the mat slightly away from your gear with a backdrop of foliage or the water in which your carp resides.

 Get the camera out of its case and in position to shoot.
-Also zero the scales with your wet sling so that the recorded weight is accurate.
+Also zero the scales with your wetted sling so that the recorded weight is accurate.

-Detach the net from its handle and roll net towards the carp.
-This will support the carp as you lift it from the water and allow you to have complete control of the lift.
+Detach the net from its handle and roll the net down towards the carp.
+This will support the carp as you lift it from the water and ensure that it is not dragging on the ground.
+It also allows you to have complete control of the lift.
+If you have a weigh sling or fish retainer then slide this under the net while still in the water, zip up the ends and lift the fish and the rolled up net together.

-Ensure all of fish’s fins are folded flat against its body and then lift the carp from the water’s edge, being cautious not to bump the carp on any obstacles and gently lower the fish onto your well-padded mat.
+Ensure all of fish’s fins are folded flat against its body before you lift the carp from the water’s edge and be cautious not to bump the carp on any obstacles before you gently lower the fish onto your well-padded mat.

 Unhooking